-You can add the ability to set up automatic payments within your app so users won’t forget about them because of the hectic everyday life.
+You can add the ability to set up automatic payments within your app so users won’t forget about them because of their hectic everyday life.

 - Promotions & discounts

 Digital wallets usually offer different promotions and discounts.
-You can reward users for buying at partners’ locations, for making a certain number of payments every month, etc.
+You can reward users for buying at partners’ locations, making a certain number of monthly payments, etc.

 How to Create a Digital Wallet: Technical Aspects